Everything PR News

 Smartwatch: Innovation or Idiocy?

-Apparently everyone in the mobile sector thinks you are clamoring to wear your phone on your wrist.
+Apparently everyone in the mobile sector thinks consumers are clamoring to wear their phone on their wrist.
 This obvious assumption has market analysts asking another very important question.
 Is there really even an actual smartwatch market?

 A few tech industry insiders are convinced.
 They say the smartwatch is the obvious progression in the mobile sector.
 Some market analysts remain unconvinced.
 They say the rash of smart watches hitting the market are nothing more than monkey see monkey do.
 The mobile industry is now so tightly competitive that companies cannot afford to fall behind in any aspect of consumer market.
 To do so could risk valuable market share.
 So even brands that don't want to take risks on "innovations" such as the smart watch jump into the fray with the mindset that they can't win if they don't play.